 Analysis: Crashing custom application leads to user experience problem

 As we said in the beginning – the bad user experience explanation given to the Helpdesk team was never detailed enough to pinpoint the problem to a specific area.
-With the data that the OneAgent collected and analyzed, Chad & team could immediately point to the problem (the crashing home-grown application) and the root cause (exhausted process memory).
+With the data that the OneAgent collected and analyzed, the customer and his team could immediately point to the problem (the crashing home-grown application) and the root cause (exhausted process memory).

 Step 1: Explore the process crashes